Nagham94/Bash-Shell-Script-Database-Management-System-DBMS-/README.md

 ### Integer (`int`)
 - Must not be empty
 - Must be numeric (positive or negative)
-- For Primary Key columns: must be positive (> 0), no zero or negative values
 - Regex (non-PK): `^-?[0-9]+$` | Regex (PK): `^[1-9][0-9]*$`

 ### String (`string`)